-The arts advocate, researcher, and writer, is also a member of LA Creole (Louisiana Creole Research Association), and Alliance Française.
-She has been a Cantor at many other churches around the city.
+The arts advocate, researcher, and writer, is also on the Boards of LA Creole (Louisiana Creole Research Association), and Alliance Française.
 Ms. Joseph is a member of American Guild of Musical Artists (AGMA) and The Louisiana Touring Directory.
-Video and audio clips of Ms. Joseph can be found at http://givonnajoseph.webs.com
+Video and audio clips of Ms. Joseph can be found at https://givonnajoseph.webs.com

 Ms. Mason, Co-Founder of OperaCreole, and Board Member, sings Rosalia in our 2017 production of La Flamenca.
 She sang the leading role of Madame DiNoyan in our production of Minette Fontaine.

 Ms. Mason was recently featured on "Le Grand Tour" a documentary for French TV, has been seen and heard on C-Span, EWTN, WLAE-TV, WWL-TV, and has performed in Boston, New York, Washington, D.C., Paris, France, and Rome, Italy, in addition to her native city of New Orleans and locales in the Gulf Coast.